The Quantum Disciple

 • That faithful Christians can disagree on this issue while sharing the same gospel.

-Our audit follows the "Berean Protocol."
-The Berean Jews were called "more noble" precisely because they examined the Scriptures every day to verify even the apostle Paul (Acts 17:11, NIV [E]).
+We follow the Berean approach: the Berean Jews were called "more noble" because they examined the Scriptures every day to check even the apostle Paul (Acts 17:11).

 "I do not permit a woman to teach or to assume authority over a man; she must be quiet.
 For Adam was formed first, then Eve."
 (1 Timothy 2:12–13, NIV [E])